alac/alac.github.io/_posts/2015-5-23-source-control-gitting-started.md

    For OS X, I've personally used the free [SourceTree](https://www.sourcetreeapp.com/) and [GitX-dev](http://rowanj.github.io/gitx/).
 Both offer more industrial layouts that make it faster to work with branches, tags and submodules.
 GitX-dev

-   Be careful to download GitX-dev instead of GitX, only the former is still being maintained and the latter lacks many great features.
+   Be careful to download GitX-dev instead of GitX, only the former is still being maintained and the latter lacks many many great features.

 Ignoring files